Betty Gore's house.

 On October 30th, 1980, Candy Montgomery was found not guilty of the murder of Betty Gore.

-The controversial verdict was met with derision and anger from members of the local community, many of whom shouted "Murderer!" at her.
+The controversial verdict was met with derision and anger from members of the local community, many of whom chanted "Murderer!"

 Consequently, Betty's parents were awarded full custody of the children.